pimotte/nomic/README.md

 Mutable Rules
 -------------

-**201** Players may take their turn at any time, independent of other players.
+**303** Players may take a turn at any time, independent of other players.
+Players are allowed to take any number of turns at the same time, regardless of any other ongoing turns taken by them.
 All players begin with zero points.

 **202** One turn consists of proposing one rule-change and having it voted on.